TouMilou Music logo

 Journey – After a life-long immersion in various modal idioms—during his upbringing, as a musician and as a traveller—Michiel found his musical voice at Labyrinth Musical Workshop in Crete, studying composition with Ross Daly.
 This is where he learned to shape the modes, rhythms, forms and phrasing he had been absorbing, especially those of the Ottoman classical and Eastern Mediterranean folk repertoires, into contemporary modal music, a cosmopolitan genre coined by Daly.
 Michiel develops his work as an ever more comprehensive reflection on his influences and personal musical journey, as documented in the combined technical / biographic notes to his albums.

 Approach – Michiel mostly uses his oud when composing, and sometimes his violin or the modified Macedonian tambura that features in several of his recordings.
-His work is primarily instrumental, but he is open to co-operate with singers, songwriters and lyricists who are native or proficient speakers of languages associated with modal music.
+He is an avid user of Mus2, software designed specifically for the notation of microtonal music.
+His work is primarily instrumental, but he is open to cooperate with songwriters and lyricists.

 Kairos Collective – When Michiel records his work, he’ll assemble an occassional ensemble named after the ancient Greek mythological personification of the right moment, the time to act or an opportunity to be seized.
 The name Kairos encapsulates the spirit and atmosphere of a collective that is as ephemeral as its defining traits.
 Nothing is fixed, there are no strings attached, but even so you’ll hear they are consistent and rock-solid.